FoxxMD/context-mod/docs/subreddit/components/README.md

 # Subreddit-Ready Examples

-Refer to the [Subreddit-Ready Examples](/docs/subreddit/components/subredditReady) section to find ready-to-use configurations for common scenarios (spam, freekarma blocking, etc...).
+Refer to the [Subreddit Cookbook Examples](/docs/subreddit/components/cookbook) section to find ready-to-use configurations for common scenarios (spam, freekarma blocking, etc...).
 This is also a good place to familiarize yourself with what complete configurations look like.